AniketShinde02/Capsera/docs/help.md

 - Run `npm run lint` to check for issues
 - Verify all imports are correct
 - Check TypeScript errors with `npm run type-check`

 ---

+## 📊 Admin Panel Features

+The Admin Panel has been upgraded with advanced analytics and real-time monitoring.

+### Key Capabilities

+- **Advanced Analytics**: Real-time user growth, content generation trends, and conversion funnels.
+- **User Management**: Enhanced UI for managing users with live activity stats.
+- **Role Management**: Flexible RBAC with visual permission management.
+- **Database Monitoring**: Live health checks and storage usage metrics.

+For a detailed guide on all new features, please refer to the [Admin Panel Features Guide](ADMIN_PANEL_FEATURES.md).

+---